 10 DIY Wallpaper Mistakes to Avoid

 As building became more professional during the housing boom of the postwar years and toward the end of the 20th century, wallpaper became a purely decorative element.
 By the turn of the 21st century, it had gone largely out of fashion.
 As a result, most of us have no idea how to hang our own wallpaper!
 Now that it has rebounded in popularity, knowing how to hang wallpaper is a skill worth learning.
-Of course, professional paperhangers abound and are an excellent choice if one's time or DIY skill is limited, and one's budget is not.
+Of course, hiring a professional paperhanger is an excellent choice if your time or DIY skill is limited, and your budget is not.

-If you do intend to tackle this job on your own, here are 10 tips on how to hang wallpaper and avoid mistakes -- and how to deal with them should they occur.
+If you do intend to tackle this job on your own, here are 10 tips on how to hang wallpaper the right way -- and how to deal with mistakes should they occur.

 - Measure twice, order once.
-Take very careful measurements of your room in order to be able to accurately estimate the number of rolls needed for the job.
-There are online estimators that can be used, plus the wallpaper store will likely have someone who can help.
+Take very careful measurements of your room so that you can accurately estimate the number of rolls needed for the job.
+There are online estimators available, plus the wallpaper store will likely have someone who can help.

 - Depending on the complexity of the pattern, order 15-25% more paper than you estimate you need in case of mistakes or tears.